Fast,

 -

-Consistent Temperature: Test at a consistent temperature to avoid variations in results.
+Temperature Control: Test at a controlled temperature to avoid variations in results.
 Temperature variations will affect the measurements and give you inaccurate specific gravity values.
+Aggregate plays a big role in testing procedures especially in weight-to-volume relationships and absorption rates.

 -

-No Trapped Air: During testing avoid trapped air in the aggregate samples.
-Trapped air will give you erroneous measurements and affect the test results.
+No Air Traps: During testing avoid air traps in the aggregate samples.
+Air traps will give you wrong measurements and affect the test results.
+Voids filled by asphalt (VFA) is critical in assessing aggregate performance and its capacity to absorb asphalt binder.